Mitgliederverwaltung am Laptop

 lookout

-Please note that data stored on Google Drive or Microsoft Office Online is located on servers belonging to American providers.
+Please note that data stored on “Google Drive” or “Microsoft Office Online” is hosted on servers operated by U.S. providers.
 With the offline version, please also note that several backup copies have been made (please keep them up to date), otherwise data loss is inevitable.

-Free e-Paper for digitization
+Free ePaper for digitization

 We have prepared the most important areas relating to digitization for clubs and summarized them compactly in an ePaper.
-Get your club on track digitally too: — Continue to the ePaper download.
+Get your club on track digitally too: — continue to the ePaper download.

 Cloud software in practice